maxrog/portfolio/_posts/2017-05-31-AppFactory.markdown

 {% textalign center %}
 *Has it happened yet?*
 **...**
-*Have you had dreams about your code?*
+*Have you had dreams about your projects?*
 {% endtextalign %}

 {% textalign left %}